seed-rs/seed-homepage/markdown/routing.md

 ```
 This syntax resembles that of the `attrs!` and `style!` macros, but uses commas
 for separation.
-(Note: In the latest version on Crates.io, the comma separation used in this macro must
-be semicolons; this will change next publish)

 To make landing-page routing work, configure your server so that all three of these path point towards the app,
 or that any (sub)path points towards it, instead of returning an error.
 The `serve.py` script